Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 the Northern Rivers area of the north coast of New South Wales, approximately 1500km from his family in Victoria.
 Alexander began clearing and

 cultivating land, subsidized by the Colonial Sugar Company (modern-day CSR).
-His cultivated sugar was sold to Colonial Sugar, either cut or
+His sugar cane was sold to Colonial Sugar, either cut or

 standing in the field.